Crooked Road (Virginia)

-The Crooked Road is a heritage trail in Southwestern Virginia, that explores the musical history of the region along Southwest Virginia's Blue Ridge and Cumberland Mountains.
-The Crooked Road winds through almost 300 miles of scenic terrain in southwest Virginia, including 19 counties, four cities, and 54 towns.
+The Crooked Road is a heritage trail in Southwest Virginia, that explores the musical history of the region along southwestern Virginia's Blue Ridge and Cumberland Mountains.
+The Crooked Road winds through almost 300 miles of scenic terrain in southwestern Virginia, including 19 counties, four cities, and 54 towns.

 Musical heritage

-The Crooked Road celebrates the musical heritage of Western Virginia and Southwest Virginia and Appalachian music with Old-time music, Folk music, Bluegrass music.
+The Crooked Road celebrates the musical heritage of Western Virginia and Southwest Virginia with Appalachian music including Old-time music, Folk music, and Bluegrass music.
 It also celebrates traditional dance such as clogging, buck dancing, Square dance and other traditional dances, singing and music.